Teknomancer/sysprocalc/README.md

 # sysprocalc
 System Programmer's Calculator Expression Evaluator - is an interactive, command-line expression evaluator.

 This is a my old C project [nopf](https://github.com/Teknomancer/nopf) re-written using Rust.
-This is my first time using Rust, don't expect 100% idiomatic Rust.
-This is mainly to learn Rust while hopefully getting something useful out of it.
+This is my first Rust project, so I'm still learning to implement idiomatic Rust concepts.
+This was started mainly to learn Rust but I'm hoping to turn into a more full-fledged application in the near future.
+Basic expression parsing and evaluation is already working and has a decent test coverage with continuous integration.

+The project is split into a main executable `sysprocalc` and the core parser/evaluator library (`spceval`).

-Build and run using:
+Build, test and run using:
 ```
 cargo build && cargo clippy && cargo test --all && cargo run
 ```

-The `--all` is required, otherwise only the main executable's tests will run and not the tests for the `spceval` library.
+The `--all` is required to make sure tests in the library are also run and not just the executable's tests.

 ## License